Doul00/ML_Notes/chapter1/classification.md

 Basically, the goal of the SVM is to draw a hyperplane which will separate the data for classification.
 It does this by finding the best hyperplane, i.e the one with margins that allow a good separation of the data.

 An excellent tutorial about the maths behind SVMs can be found here: [https://www.svm-tutorial.com/](https://www.svm-tutorial.com/).
-I will skip most of the details in this tutorial.
+I will not go too deep into the maths.

 #### II.
 Algorithm